ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 # Entity Domains

-This document defines the following entity domains.
-For the definition of each entity domain, it includes the following template: domain name, domain-specific addresses, and hierarchy and inheritance semantics.
+This document defines three entity domains.
+The definition of each entity domain below includes the following: (1) domain name, (2) domain-specific addresses, and (3) hierarchy and inheritance semantics.

 ## Internet Address Domains {#inet-addr-domain}

 The document defines two entity domains (IPv4 and IPv6) for Internet addresses.
 Both entity domains include individual addresses and blocks of addresses.
+Since the two domains use the same hierarchy and inheritance semantics, we define the semantics together, instead of repeating for each.

 ### IPv4 Domain {#ipv4-domain}